shawnkhoffman/shawnkhoffman/README.md

 My name is Shawn Hoffman, and I am a Site Reliability Engineer and Christian tech blogger.

 ## 🔭 I’m currently working on ...
-- Solving problems in Go.
+- Solving problems with Go and Python
-- Building apps on Kubernetes.
+- Building apps on Kubernetes
-- Making clouds with Terraform & Pulumi.
+- Making clouds with Terraform & Pulumi
-- Various open source projects.
+- Various open source projects
-- Building my own Arch Linux distro.
+- Building my own Arch Linux distro
-- Modding a few games.
+- Modding a few games
-- Building out my rack mounted homelab.
+- Building out my rack mounted homelab
 - Blogging and documenting my Christian journey 🙏 and various technology solutions on my website ([shawnthesaved.dev](https://shawnthesaved.dev))

 ## 🌱 I’m currently learning ...
 - Unreal Engine
 - All the other things

+## 💬 Ask me about ...
+- Enterprise Reliability Engineering and DevOps
+- Building distributed systems
+- Confluent and Apache Kafka
+- Azure, AWS, and OpenStack

 ## Some of my GitHub statistics 👇